 - The Junkslinger is a glass cannon: slow and fragile, but with the best DPS per cost in the Fabricator arsenal.
 Also, Junkslingers can spend resources and Energy to throw a glob of molten Scrap at enemy armies, dealing area damage to anything it hits.
 Junkslingers spend Energy to attack, and when their Energy reserves are exhausted, their range and attack speed are reduced.

-- The Ram is a damage soak and combat manipulation unit.
+- The Absorber is a damage soak and combat manipulation unit.
 Their Cascade Inhibitor cannon slows enemy units in an area, and their high armor shrugs off small arms fire, making them a protective bulwark against incoming swarms of enemy units.
+Absorbers also have a force field, and deal extra damage when the force field is depleted.

 Faction Basics The Dendrites are a consensus consciousness: effectively, they are a single mind distributed across the processing power of hundreds of machines.
 There’s no mainframe to kill, no Overmind or Queen or Fabricator driving the Dendrites.
 This makes them, as an organism, incredibly adaptable and difficult to kill.
 Every new Dendrite makes the entire consciousness that much smarter and more durable.